 Although coronaviruses are usually found in the upper and lower respiratory tract, at some point during infection virus may be found in the bloodstream.
-However, although there are a few reports of SARS-CoV-2 nucleic acid being found in the bloodstream, there are still limited data available regarding the presence of viable virus in blood, bodily fluids and various tissues and organs; to date virus has not been cultured from blood samples taken from laboratory confirmed infected individuals.

-Although limited, there are now data on viraemia in symptomatic individuals.
-A recent review of published data estimated that SARS-CoV-2 RNA may be present at low copy numbers in approximately 10% of blood samples obtained from individuals with COVID-19 prior to day 28, most of which arise at earlier timepoints and in the setting of more severe disease.
-Viraemia has also been found in asymptomatic blood donors, although in only a very small percentage; transfusion transmission has not been reported.
+There are now data on the presence of both SARS-CoV-2 nucleic acid and, what are assumed to be, virus particles in the bloodstream (viraemia) of symptomatic individuals.
+However, there are limited data available regarding the presence of viable virus in blood, bodily fluids and various tissues and organs, to date virus has not been cultured from blood samples taken from laboratory confirmed infected individuals.
+A recent review of published data estimated that SARS-CoV-2 RNA may be present at low copy numbers in approximately 10% of blood samples obtained from individuals with COVID-19 prior to day 28.
+In at least one recently published study SARS-CoV-2 RNA was detected in a significant proportion of hospitalised patients, including 100% of patients in ICU, and the levels of SARS-CoV-2 RNA associate with disease severity.
+SARS-CoV-2 RNA has also been found in a very small percentage asymptomatic blood donors; transfusion transmission has not been reported.

 Asymptomatic SARS-CoV-2 infection is an important aspect of virus infection and interaction with its human host which needs to be better understood.
-Initial data suggested that only a small proportion of cases would be asymptomatic, but more recent information, including data from the use of antibody testing, suggests that currently a significant percentage of infections are asymptomatic.
+Initial data suggested that only a small proportion of cases would be asymptomatic, but more recent ongoing studies, including those looking at the use of antibody testing, suggest that currently a significant percentage of infections are asymptomatic.